sesleglinm98/Reinforcement-Learning/KillDragonProject/README.md

 **field_class.py** <br />
 In the field_class.py code, the states of the algorithm are calculated.
 According to these states, the q_table table of the reinforcement learning algorithm is created.
 In addition, rewards and penalties are calculated according to the actions taken.

+**rl_q_learning_scratch.py** <br />
+In the rl_q_learning_scratch.py code, the q learning algorithm is created using the numpy module.
+Board_class() and Field() classes are also used in the code.
+In addition to the Reinforcement learning training, the evaluation of the training can be done.
+Also, the trained models are saved with numpy.save.